ekizotova/elm_web_text_editor/README.md

 - transform "-" into em-dash when needed

 Additional functions to think about:
+- download of formated text as a file
 - correction of spaces between words or around punctuation (something like pretty-print button)

+### Main idea: to control and edit text highlighted with cursor (cursosr-controlled settings)

+back-up plan: think about setting flags around the text and prette-print at the other area